iamshashankyadav/IIT-KGP-data-analytics-hackathon/README.md

 4. **Evaluation and Insights**:
    - Evaluated the model using metrics like:
-     - Classification tasks: Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.
+     - Classification tasks: Accuracy, F1-Score, and Confusion Matrix.
      - Regression tasks: Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² score.
    - Visualized feature importance and other insights using Matplotlib and Seaborn.

-5. **Deployment**:
-   - Packaged the solution for deployment using [e.g., Flask, Streamlit, or a simple script-based interface].
-   - Designed a user-friendly interface for real-time interaction with the model.

 ---